ADVRHumanoids/iit-gazebo-worlds-pkg/README.md

 ## Objects
 Objects inside 3DGems are taken from https://data.nvision2.eecs.yorku.ca/3DGEMS/, with sdf modified for easy spawning.
 Check the util launch `3DGems/object.launch`
-A lot of them require some fixing/testing (like inertial) so feel free to fix them ;)
+A lot of them require some fixing/testing (like inertial, and fixed joints for models with more links) so feel free to fix them ;).
+One nice tool to find inertia of dae: https://github.com/vonunwerth/MeshLabInertiaToURDF

 ## To Contribute